hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/.github/ISSUE_TEMPLATE/patch-release.md

 On the [Azure AKS Gitlab project](https://gitlab.b2b.regn.net/terraform/modules/Azure/terraform-azurerm-aks) go to [tags](https://gitlab.b2b.regn.net/terraform/modules/Azure/terraform-azurerm-aks/-/tags).
 Populate the release notes of the pushed release tag (`v1.1.0`), to align with the GitHub release.
 Create the minor version sliding tag (`v1.1`), and recreate the major version sliding tag (`v1`) that is currently there.
 Ensure these are created from `main`.

-### Close Release Issue & Milestone

-Once these steps have been completed this issue should be closed and the release milestone should be closed.
+### Cleanup

+Finally cleanup the repository:

+- Close this issue
+- Close the milestone for this release
+- Delete the patch branch from GitHub